ibexa/documentation-developer/docs/guide/search/extend_elasticsearch.md

     The following example shows how to add an additional Search Criterion to all queries.

-    Note that depending on your configuration, this will impact all search queries, including those used for search and content tree in the Back Office.
+    Depending on your configuration, this might impact all search queries, including those used for search and content tree in the Back Office.

     ``` php hl_lines="35"